The Philadelphia Dance Company: D/2

 D/2 is the apprentice training company for Philadanco's professional company.
-It claims to provide unrivaled experience opportunities for young dancers who are not prepared to make the full transition to the world of professional dance.
+It provides experience opportunities for young dancers who are not prepared to make the full transition to the world of professional dance.
 D/2 is under the instruction of Donald T. Lunsford, and when smaller organizations request a Philadanco performance, D/2 is able to fill the void that might have been left due to the professional company's hectic performance schedule.

 Instruction and Training Program

 Philadanco's Instruction and Training Program is a forty-week experience, during which members attend classes with nationally recognized dance instructors.
 This program is the foundation of Philadanco's structure as it allows the young people of Philadelphia early and intense exposure to dance in the hopes that their talents will serve to raise the caliber of Philadanco's future apprentice and professional companies.
 Students receive training in numerous styles of dance including: ballet, jazz, African, tap, and specific modern techniques such as established by Katherine Dunham and Lester Horton.
 Their annual concert, “Danco on Danco” allows the students to demonstrate their dance and choreographic skills acquired through the Instruction and Training Program.